OmarMGaber/V6/README.md

 ## Overview
 V6 is a text search engine that uses the classical vector space model to search for a query in a collection of documents (corpus).
 V6 contains 3 main components:
 1. **V6 Core**: The core library that implements all needed components and data structures to build the search engine.
+(Has alot to be added)
 2. **V6 Server**: The server that provides the engine through a REST API.
+(Not Implemented yet.)
 3. **V6 Client**: The client that provides a read-evaluate-print loop (REPL) interface to interact with the server.
+(Not Implemented yet.)

 ## Installation Requirements